pgpexp/imuduino-btle/Meteor/meteor-ble-uart/README.md

 This project should set up your machine to serve a web page on localhost:3000, where you can scan and connect to IMUduino boards wirelessly over Bluetooth Low Energy.

-Tested on Mac OSX with Bluetooth 4.0, and Ubuntu using Adafruit's Bluetooth 4.0 donge (and a few additional libraries).
+Tested on Mac OSX with Bluetooth 4.0, and Ubuntu using Adafruit's Bluetooth 4.0 dongle (and a few additional libraries).

 # Setup